laiandrew2002/teacher-admin-tool/README.md

 #### Database Configuration

-Open the file and setup the password for your root user for your machine MySQL database.
+Open the file and setup the **password** of your root user for your machine MySQL database.

 `/db/env.js`